jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 Once all operator pods have the "Running" status, you can then proceed to create the HDFS cluster.
 You can follow the [Stackable guide to create a HDFS cluster](https://docs.stackable.tech/home/stable/hdfs/getting_started/first_steps).
 But before you can create the HDFS cluster you will need to create a ZooKeeper cluster.
 ZooKeeper is a centralized application for storing and syncronizes state and is used by HDFS for [failure detection and automatic failover](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HDFSHighAvailabilityWithNFS.html#Automatic_Failover).
 ZooKeeper has a hierical data model where each node can have children nodes associated with it.
 Each node is called a ZNode.
 You can read more about how ZooKeeper stores data [here](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#ch_zkDataModel).

-**Note**: If you are using minikube and have multiple nodes you need to start the cluster using `minikube start --cni=flannel` for the next steps to work properly.
+**Note**: If you are using minikube and have multiple nodes then you need to remove the nodes.
+An init container for the zookeeper pods will crash and the pods will get the status `Init:CrashLoopBackOff` if they are scheduled to run on a worker node.
+You may track the issue [here](https://github.com/stackabletech/zookeeper-operator/issues/727).

 **Tasks**: